oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

-A :ref:`Centralized Configuration Provider <configurationproviders>` URL connection string allows python-oracledb configuration information to be stored centrally in OCI Object Storage, using Azure App Configuration, or in a local file.
+A :ref:`Centralized Configuration Provider <configurationproviders>` URL connection string allows python-oracledb configuration information to be stored centrally in OCI Object Storage, in Azure App Configuration, or in a local file.
 Given a provider URL, python-oracledb will access the information stored in the configuration provider and use it to connect to Oracle Database.